CRM user license costs are only part of the initial cost of a CRM system. Another cost is CRM professional services.

 A T&M estimate is usually crafted after one or more conversations.

 This is a sample template that was our starting point for estimates when we were in the CRM implementation business.
 We would estimate the level of effort for each task based on what we knew to that point.
 Invariably, there would be a “rob Peter to pay Paul” factor, as some tasks took less time than expected and others took more time.

 All professional services organizations have their own style in terms of how detailed they are in their pricing and how they describe the services that are to be delivered.

 Some professional services organizations charge the same rate for any type of consulting service, whether it’s business analysis, system architecture, custom programming, or training.

-Other organizations vary the rate based on type of service or skill set.
-A senior consultant may command a higher hourly than a junior consultant.
+Other organizations vary the rate based on the type of service or skill set.
+A senior consultant may command a higher hourly rate than a junior consultant.

 A Pre-Purchased Block of Services

 Certain CRM professional services organizations will sell a block of consulting hours at a reduced hourly rate.
 For example, if their normal hourly rate is $200, they may sell a 20-hour block for $3,600.

 This is most useful after the initial CRM implementation when there’s a series of ongoing requirements that come up — but it’s not known in advance exactly what those requirements are going to be.